-- Follow the recommendations of the Federation of State Medical Boards, American Medical Association, American Psychiatric Association, American College of Emergency Physicians and others to refrain from asking questions about physicians' mental health.
+- Remove structural barriers that prevent physicians from seeking the mental health services they need by removing licensing and credentialing questions about physicians' mental health.
 This practice of asking intrusive questions about diagnoses and treatment history has been shown to be an ineffective way to detect impairment and protect public safety; it is also at odds with the Americans with Disabilities Act in many instances.
 Moreover, it has driven physicians to hide their treatable mental health issues and prevented scores of physicians from accessing effective treatment that can protect both patient safety and their own health and careers. - Launch communication strategies so physicians in each organization's jurisdiction are aware of the protections afforded to them should they seek therapy, psychiatric treatment and addiction recovery.
-Policies and procedures related to matters of health must be transparent and effectively communicated. - Develop initiatives that help physicians safely address their own suicide risk factors and health concerns (e.g., the American Foundation for Suicide Prevention's Interactive Screening Program, which many academic institutions, health systems and state associations have already implemented). - Contact your member of the House of Representatives and ask them to co-sponsor the Dr. Lorna Breen Health Care Provider Protection Act (DLBHCPPA) HR1667.
+Policies and procedures related to matters of health must be transparent and effectively communicated. - Develop initiatives that help physicians safely address their own suicide risk factors and health concerns (e.g., the American Foundation for Suicide Prevention's Interactive Screening Program, which many academic institutions, health systems and state associations have already implemented).